 Place the lid on the canner and adjust the heat to achieve the recommended pressure for canning chicken (typically 11 pounds per square inch or 75 kPa).
 Process the jars for the recommended time, which is usually around 75 to 90 minutes.

-See also How to cook ripe plantain
+See also How long to cook thawed chicken breast in air fryer

 Step 10: Allow the canner to cool